ejr004/htcondor-docker-pool/README.md

 ` docker exec -it {condor_cm/condor_submitter/condor_executor} bash # depends on which container you want to get into`

 ## Contributing
 Please feel free to create issues to discuss any bugs or further enhancements to this project.
-I know there are many as I quickly hacked it together during the HTCondor Workshop 2018 with Greg Thain.
+I know there are many as I quickly put it together during the HTCondor Workshop 2018.